 Forestry Equipment & Safety Operation

 Introduction to safety and procedures for equipment operation and maintenance in timber harvesting and sawmill industries.
-(Formerly FOR102) 1 Credit (0 Lecture - 3 Lab)
+1 Credit (0 Lecture - 3 Lab) Fall Only.

 Classification, identification, and distribution of woody plants in the United States.
 Emphasizes species of local commercial importance.
 3 Credits (2 Lecture - 3 Lab) Fall Only.

 Measurement of standing trees, logs and other cut wood products.
 Calculating the contents of these products in terms of board feet, cubic feet, cords, and pounds.
 Measuring growth in trees and forests.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): Placement by Examination or MTH005.
+3 Credits (2 Lecture - 3 Lab) Fall Only.

 Forest Surveying I

 Introduction to surveying, including the fundamentals of plane surveying and the use and care of equipment.
 2 Credits (1 Lecture - 3 Lab) Spring Only.

 Basic techniques of photogrammetry (the use of photographs in surveying and forest measurement), photo interpretation.
 2 Credits (1 Lecture - 3 Lab) Spring Only.